ramblam/Human_Guided_Co_Manipulation/Control/rcm_ws/src/rcm_controllers/rcm_cartesian_impedance_controller/README.md

 ## Description
 This project is an implementation of Cartesian impedance control for robotic manipulators.
 It is a type of control strategy that sets a dynamic relationship between contact forces and the position of a robot arm, making it suitable for collaborative robots.
 It is particularily useful when the interesting dimensions in the workspace are in the Cartesian space.

-The controller has so far been and tested using the seven degree-of-freedom (DoF) robot arm `Franka Emika Research 3 (FR3)` in simulation.
+The controller has so far been and tested using the seven degree-of-freedom (DoF) robot arm `Franka Research 3 (FR3)`.
-This controller is used and tested with ROS 2 `humble`.
+This controller is used and tested with ROS 2 `jazzy`.

 The implementation consists of a
 1. base library that has few dependencies and can e.g. be directly integrated into software such as the DART simulator and a